Measles is extremely contagious and remains a major cause of childhood death and disability worldwide, while rubella can lead to severe birth defects

 Measles weakens the immune system and opens the door to secondary health problems, such as pneumonia, blindness, diarrhea, and encephalitis.
 Approximately 30 percent of reported measles cases have one or more complications.
 These debilitating effects are most common in children under five and adults over twenty.
 Poor children are more likely to be malnourished and have severe complications from measles.
 Even if a child recovers, he or she can be left with permanent disabilities.

-Rubella, also known as “German Measles”, is generally a mild disease but can have serious consequences for pregnant women and their children.
-If infected with rubella in the first trimester women have a very high risk of giving birth to a child with Congenital Rubella Syndrome (CRS).
+Rubella is another respiratory disease that can have serious consequences for pregnant women and their children.
+If infected with rubella in the first trimester, women have a high risk of giving birth to a child with Congenital Rubella Syndrome (CRS).
 CRS often results in multiple birth defects including as heart problems, deafness and blindness.
-More than 100,000 children are born with CRS each year.
+More than 32,000 children are born with CRS each year.
 The lifelong complications and disabilities can have an immeasurable emotional, social and financial cost for families.
-Like measles, rubella can be prevented with a safe, effective and inexpensive vaccine.
-This can be delivered as a rubella vaccine alone, or combined with measles vaccine (MR) or with measles and mumps vaccines (MMR).

 Like measles, rubella can be prevented with a safe, effective and inexpensive vaccine.
 This can be delivered as a rubella vaccine alone, or combined with measles vaccine (MR) or with measles and mumps vaccines (MMR).
-In many developing countries, parents do not have access to immunization services that could protect their children from this fate.
+In many low- and middle-income countries, parents do not have access to immunization services that could protect their children from this fate.
 Factors such as poverty, poor health systems and a lack of information can make it difficult for families to secure preventative vaccinations for each of their children.

 Prelude Version 2.3.2